 Extra Cooling Slope – Enabling this feature displays multiple Cooling Slope measurements which are customizable by the user.

-TCs Line Thickness – The pull-down menu lets you select five different thicknesses for the TC lines drawn on the graph.

 Slope Between/Time Between Peak Between – These selections control which calculations will be displayed in the Pointer Slopes tab of the Statistics table when pointers are added onto a profile graph.

 The software will automatically calculate, and display in the statistical chart, the Delta for both the original and predicted profile data for all TCs for all Statistics.
-See Figure 59.
 This is the range of the highest to the lowest value for any given specification.
 This information is strictly being displayed and is not factored in to the PWI value and is not used in the optional Navigator or Auto-Focus calculations.